owengage/fastnbt/fastnbt/README.md

 * a serde based deserializer for NBT for deserialising into `struct`s.
 * a parser for low memory and/or NBT with unknown structure.

-Serde deserialization is implemented in a way to try and avoid memory allocations.
-Strings can be deserialized as `&str`, as well as deserialising the block states of chunks to `&[u8]`.
+The derserializer allows you to avoid allocations where possible.
+Strings can be deserialized to `&'a str` where `'a` is the lifetime of the data being deserialized.
+This can also be done for lists of any integral type into `&'a [u8]`.
+The same applies to the Array types in NBT.

+You can then parse the `&[u8]` only when you need it.
+The `fastanvil` crate has a `PackedBits` type that can do this for you.

 See the `examples` directory for more examples.